 Four ferruginous hawk observations in four groups were recorded during point count surveys conducted from 2017 - 2020.
 The average flight height when first observed was approximately 48 m agl (range of 5-120 m agl).
 Of the four observations, three were during spring, one during fall, and all were within the HHW Survey Area during 2018.
 Observations occurred at three point counts nearest to an active nest that was located approximately two mi away.
 Observations of ferruginous hawks at exclusively at point counts nearest to an active nest suggests increased use is associated with territory occupancy.
-Although the majority of historic ferruginous hawk nests in the Survey Area were located on the ground along incised drainages within the northeast-facing rampart on northern perimeter of the Project Area, all nests available for breeding birds but inactive during the three years of aerial surveys.
-The active nest was located relatively far south from the rampart in an isolated deciduous tree.
+Although the majority of historic ferruginous hawk nests in the Survey Area were located on 13 of the Project Area, all nests available for breeding birds but inactive during the three years of aerial surveys.
+The active nest was located relatively 13 .
 A 2010 survey of 192 ferruginous hawk territories in Washington resulted in the lowest number of occupied territories (19%) over a 14-year period, which indicates a persistent population decline in Washington (WDFW 2013).
 Predation at ground nests from predators such as such coyotes (Canis latrans), which were observed during surveys can contribute to reduced nest occupancy, and compound with other factors, such as habitat loss and associated prey abundance (Richardson 1996).

 Of the five ferruginous hawk fatalities recorded in the Pacific Region, four have been documented at three different wind facilities in Washington.
 Exposure to Turbine collision risk present primarily during the breeding season and migration, when the species occurs in the region.
 Use of the Project Area by ferruginous hawk will likely continue following construction.
 Exposure to Turbine collision risk likely increases at Turbines in proximity to occupied territories, particularly if the nest is active during the nesting period (Kolar 2013).
 Due to past nesting activity in the Horse Heaven Hills and the overall relatively low territory occupancy in the region, impacts to ferruginous hawk can result in abandonment of the nest territories located closer to Project facilities, particularly because of the tendency of the species to avoid human development and activity (Richardson 1996).
-Project operations can further reduce territory occupancy and nest success of ferruginous hawk, within the Horse Heaven Hills.
-To avoid and minimize potential impacts to ferruginous hawk, HHWF will implement spatial and seasonal restrictions on ground disturbing activities, per WDFW recommendations (Chapter 7).
+Project operations can further reduce territory occupancy and nest success of ferruginous hawk, HHWF will implement spatial and seasonal restrictions on ground disturbing activities, per WDFW recommendations (Chapter 7).